kuxii2016/LowNet/README.md

 ## LowNet

-Unity3d or non-Unity3d Networksystem written in C#
+Unity3d Network System written in C#

 System is easy to use as there is a wide range of components to choose from.